The short answer

 The pricing is structurally month-to-month, not a marketing label. $178 monthly.
 No prepay.
 No annual discount that effectively converts your subscription to an annual commitment.
 Several programs in our chart (notably WeightWatchers Clinic, Calibrate, Embla) require prepay or have 12-month minimums; Mochi doesn't.

 The clinical commitment is not the same as the financial commitment.
-GLP-1 weight loss works best when sustained for 12+ months, that's not in dispute.
+GLP-1 weight loss works best when sustained for 12+ months.
+That is not in dispute.
 But the program's financial structure should not be the lever that forces your clinical commitment.
 Mochi's model is 'stay because it works for you, not because cancellation would cost you 6 months of unused months.'
-That's the right structural alignment for a chronic-treatment category.
+That is the right structural alignment for a chronic-treatment category.

 The compounded medication path is the trade-off, same as the other Mochi-led picks.
 Mochi prescribes compounded semaglutide from 503A pharmacies, not branded Wegovy.
 For patients who specifically want brand and would tolerate a longer commitment in exchange, Ro Body's $299 LillyDirect Zepbound is month-to-month for brand.
 For pure month-to-month with brand and insurance, PlushCare is the strongest pick.